 Winter arrives and seems to overstay it's welcome most years, too cold for the things that many find enjoyable.
-Yet, when your eyes are tuned to God's high definition channel, winter brings opportunity and serenity that goes widely unnoticed during other seasons.
+Yet, when your eyes are tuned to the Universe's high definition channel, winter brings opportunity and serenity that goes widely unnoticed during other seasons.
 Spring with it's cleaning, organizing, planting, and new beginnings.
 Summer with it's outside activity, parks, pools and travel.
 Autumn with it's crisp reminder that warm days will soon be gone, bonfires, bike rides and watching the leaves change color.
 But winter, it gives way to quiet time, reflection and prayer, days spent inside, huddled up close with loved ones sharing a blanket, tea, good books, music, hugs, crackling fires.
 For people like myself that get lost in the velocity of every day life, winter is the final present waiting to be unwrapped and noticed amid all of the sparkly ones.
 It is unpretentious and reserved, yet it commands the use of our imagination and master seeking skills to uncover the hidden treasures.

 I love the stillness of the morning after the plows have left our cul-de-sac street cleared for the hard working rebounders; serene and nonviolent in my corner of the world.
 Sometimes there are birds or squirrels meandering about, but mostly there is just me and the vastness of white.
 I have taken to staring out the back doors, noting the plants that stay strong beneath the heavy drifts of snow, or the ones who slowly succumb to the frigid elements and rest easy until spring's rebirth calls it from it's wintry grave.